-Elliott Smith‘s albums ranked from best to worst, according to the Album of the Year critic aggregator.
-These are six studio albums in total (one of them posthumous), which are valued as follows:
+Elliott Smith‘s albums ranked from best to worst, according to the Album of the Year critic aggregator website.
+Two of his albums appear on the top of this chart and are considered his best releases.

-Elliott Smith‘s 1995 self-titled album is the highest rated by critics, while Figure 8 released in 2000 is (perhaps unfairly) what has been the least critically celebrated record by the American composer and guitarist.
-The 2004 posthumous album From a Basement on the Hill received good reviews to the point of surpassing my personal favorite album: XO (1998).
+Elliott Smith‘s 1995 self-titled album has the highest score given by critics, while Figure 8, which was released in 2000 is -perhaps unfairly- what has been the least critically celebrated record by this American songwriter and guitarist.
+The 2004 posthumous album From a Basement on the Hill received good reviews, even surpassing my personal favorite album from Elliott Smith: XO (1998).

-Elliott‘s most recommended album is the one that gave him critical acclaim and established his fan base.
-In that second album, the singer still did not have the resources for a large-scale production: these are songs based on guitar, with less instrumentation than his later works.
+Elliott Smith‘s most recommended album is the one that gave him critical acclaim and established his fan base: Roman Candle, from 1994.
+In that second album, the singer still did not have the economic resources for recording a large-scale production: these are songs based on guitar, with less instrumentation than his later works.

-Figure 8 is pretty cool too, but it lacks those catchy early-stage Elliott Smith songs anymore.
-Without detracting from this work, which also has its various followers, the album simply finds the potential hits to a lesser extent.
+Figure 8 is a pretty cool record too, but it lacks those catchy early-stage Elliott Smith songs.
+Without departing much from this earlier work, the album simply finds potential hit songs to a lesser extent.

-Finally on October 21, 2003 the singer died.
-Suicide, accidental death or murdered.
-Everything had been told.
-Along the way he had half-finished From a Basement on the Hill, his posthumous album.
+Finally on October 21, 2003 Elliott Smith died.
+Details about his death, like if he died by suicide, accidental death or murder, remain a bit unclear.
+At the time of his passing, he had finished half of the recording process for From a Basement on the Hill, which became his posthumous album.